aryzach/aryzach.github.io/_drafts/2021-10-29-death-with-dignity-op-ed.markdown

 2. There are no established business and legal procedures to follow

 Imagine that assisted dying is legal for people with severe dementia, but there is not a well-defined procedure for making the request and carrying out the request.
-Here are a few common scenarios (I'm speculating that these are common mostly through observation!):
+Here are a few scenarios I could imagine:

+#### Scenario: Their children are involved
 - there is a parent who has adult children, and the parent expresses the wish to not continue living if they get severe dementia
 - the parent starts to get mild dementia, realizes it, but they struggle navigating the business / legal processes to put it in place.
 Even if they manage to plan it, the children will rebel with the argument that their mildly demented parent can't make these decisions for themself anymore
 - the children have some sort of medical power of attorney agreement over their parent.
 They know of their parents wish but can't come to a consensus of how or when to move forward, both logistically and emotionally